VERMANNO'S PLATFORM

 I'll fight to ensure every community has access to clean air, clean water, and the tools needed to thrive in a changing climate.
 From supporting electric vehicle programs and better public transit to funding climate education and local innovation, I'm committed to building a sustainable and resilient future for everyone.
 I know that protecting our planet and supporting our communities go hand in hand.
 I'm ready to keep fighting for a cleaner, stronger, and fairer future, one that leaves no one behind.

+I am running for NC House District 106 because I’ve lived through the consequences of bad housing policy, and I understand how deeply it impacts people’s lives.
+I’m not running for a title or a paycheck; I’m running to fix problems that have been ignored for far too long and to build a more fair, stable housing future for Charlotte.
 Housing should be the God-given right of every American citizen.
 Affordable housing should be within the reach of every single man, woman, and child in this country.
 However, in the same country that boasts 15.9% of the world's GDP, the city of Charlotte has forty-six thousand residents who pay more than 50% of their monthly income just to keep a roof over their heads.
-We are currently in need of
+We are currently in need of 34,000 more affordable homes in this city just to satisfy current housing demands.
+The housing crisis is most definitely a clear and present danger, and yes, even in this crisis, there is opportunity

 By investing our tax dollars now in our roads, bridges, and public buildings, we give unemployed workers a task for their skilled and underused hands.
 At the same time, we offer our children a purpose and a future a future they can be proud of.
 By taking our tax dollars and putting them to work repairing the bones of our state, we ensure that our future generations will have a strong foundation to build